lineality/horsey_stats/README.md

 # horsey_stats

-In 2026 the world was stunned
+In 2026 the world was stunned \
-by the steam-release of 'horsey game' an immersive VR-world-simulator the likes of which the multiverse had never dared to dream;
+by the steam-release of 'horsey game' \
+an immersive VR-world-simulator the likes of which \
+the multiverse had never dared to dream; \
+global macro-economics and geo-politics \
-global economics and geolpolitics would never be the same.
+would never be the same.

-Here is a (very preliminary) tree-model implemented in vanilla rust to examine the otherworldly wizardy
+Here is a (very preliminary) tree-model \
+implemented in vanilla rust \
+to examine the otherworldly wizardy \
 of: horsey game

 # Command Line